List of governors of New Mexico

-The following is a list of the governors of the State of New Mexico (Spanish: gobernadores de Nuevo México) and Territory of New Mexico.
+The governor of New Mexico is the head of government of New Mexico and the commander-in-chief of the state's military forces.
+The governor has a duty to enforce state laws, the power to either approve or veto bills passed by the New Mexico Legislature, to convene the legislature at any time, and to grant pardons.

 Twenty-eight individuals have held the office of governor of New Mexico since the state's admission to the Union in 1912, two of whom—Edwin L. Mechem and Bruce King—served three non-consecutive terms.
 King holds the record as New Mexico's longest-serving governor, with 12 years of service.
-William C. McDonald, the first governor, took office on January 6, 1912.
+William C. McDonald, the first governor, took office on January 15, 1912.
+The first woman to serve as Governor was Republican Susana Martinez, who served from 2011-2019.
 The current officeholder is Michelle Lujan Grisham, who took office on January 1, 2019, as the first elected female Democratic governor of the state.
-Governors are limited to two consecutive terms, but a former governor is eligible for re-election after an intervening governor's term expires.

-Governors

-Governors under U.S. military rule

-In 1846 the U.S. Army under Stephen W. Kearny invaded and occupied New Mexico.
-Military governors at times were assisted by civilian governors.